Livin' on a Prayer: Lyrics

-The song reveals two characters, Tommy and Gina, a working-class couple who struggle to make ends meet.
+The song describes two characters, Tommy and Gina, a working-class couple who struggle to make ends meet.
 Tommy loses his job as a dockworker due to a strike while Gina works as a diner waitress.
-The storyline was loosely based on real-life events that Jon Bon Jovi and songwriter Desmond Child experienced in the 1970s.
-Before becoming prolific artists and songwriters, Desmond Child and his then-girlfriend, singer-songwriter Maria Vidal, both lived together and had already begun their music careers but worked day jobs to help sustain a living; Child was a taxi driver in New York while Vidal worked as a waitress in a diner named "Once Upon A Stove", similar to Gina in the song.
-The owner, manager, and other employees of the diner nicknamed Vidal as "Gina" due to her slight physical resemblance to Italian actress and photographer Gina Lollobrigida.
+Its storyline was loosely based on real-life events that Richie Sambora, Jon Bon Jovi and songwriter Desmond Child witnessed and experienced in the 1970s.
+The 1977 Dockworkers' Strike was the inspiration for Tommy's plight, wherein the International Longshoremen's Association (ILA) engaged in a seven-week work stoppage, demanding a 77% pay raise over six years.
+In another case, before becoming successful artists and songwriters, Desmond Child and his then-girlfriend, singer-songwriter Maria Vidal, lived together and had already begun their music careers, while still working day jobs; Child was a taxi driver in New York while Vidal was employed as a waitress in a diner named "Once Upon A Stove", similar to Gina in the song.
+The owner, manager, and other employees of the diner nicknamed Vidal "Gina" due to her slight physical resemblance to Italian actress and photographer Gina Lollobrigida.

 "It deals with the way that two kids – Tommy and Gina – face life's struggles," noted Bon Jovi, "and how their love and ambitions get them through the hard times.
 It's working class and it's real… I wanted to incorporate the movie element, and tell a story about people I knew.
 So instead of doing what I did on 'Runaway', where the girl didn't have a name, I gave them names, which gave them an identity...
 Tommy and Gina aren't two specific people; they represent a lifestyle."
-Tommy and Gina are also referred to in Bon Jovi's 2000 single "It's My Life".
+Tommy and Gina are also referred to in Bon Jovi's 1988 song "99 in the Shade" and their 2000 single "It's My Life".

 In a 2002 interview, Bon Jovi said that he wrote the song as a response to the Reagan Era, adding, "trickle-down economics are really inspirational to writing songs".

 Music video

 The music video was filmed on September 17, 1986, at the Grand Olympic Auditorium in Los Angeles, California and was directed by Wayne Isham.
-It all starts with a silhouette of the band walking down the hall and it features shots of the band rehearsing, filmed in black and white, then playing in front of a crowd, in color.
+It starts with a silhouette of the band walking down a hall, followed by shots of the band rehearsing, filmed in black and white, then playing in front of a crowd, in color.
+Near the beginning of the song, Jon puts on a harness that is being attached to wires by professional stunt coordinators and stunt spotters, and during the final chorus, he soars over the crowd.

-In the beginning of the video, Jon has a harness attached by professional stunt coordinators and stunt spotters, and during the final chorus, he soars over the crowd via overhead wires attached to the harness.
+The video reached 1 billion views on YouTube (the band's second song to do so) on February 1, 2023.